OmsriSainadhReddy/PowerCo/README.md

 The client plans to use the predictive model on the 1st working day of every month to indicate to which customers the 20% discount should be offered.

+* client_data and price_data are two datasets sent by the client for analysis.
+* Data Description file is the data dictionary for the columns in the above two datasets.

 ## TASK 1:
 First task is to understand what is going on with the client and to think about how you would approach this problem and test the specific hypothesis.